Disappearance of Harold Holt: Search

 Following Holt's disappearance, Stewart drove to the nearby Officer Cadet School Portsea, an Australian Army training facility.
 The school was virtually deserted, as most personnel were on annual leave, but the Victoria Police were contacted and initiated what became "one of the largest search operations in Australian history".
+The entire Australian Defence Force was put on high alert.
 The search for Holt's body began at 1:30 pm, when three amateur divers entered the water and found it too rough.
 They were soon joined by helicopters, watercraft, police divers, and two naval diving teams.
-Little progress was made, though, due to the rough conditions and limited equipment available.
+Little progress was made, however, because of the rough conditions and limited equipment available.
 By the end of the day, more than 190 personnel were involved, with operations based out of the Officer Cadet School; this number eventually increased to more than 340.

 The search resumed just before 5:00 am on 18 December, despite strong wind, heavy seas, and occasional rain.
-Working in shifts, 50 divers focused on the rock pools and ledges near where Holt had last been sighted.
+Working in shifts, fifty divers focused on the rock pools and ledges near where Holt had last been sighted.
 They were forced to free dive to minimise injury, as they were continuously being driven against the nearby cliff face.
-Due to a change in the tide, the search was suspended at 8:00 am and did not resume until midafternoon.
+A change in the tide suspended the search at 8:00 am; it resumed in the midafternoon.
 The following day's operations were again hampered by the weather.
 Conditions improved on Wednesday, 20 December, but by the following day, most personnel were being withdrawn.
 The search for Holt's body was officially called off on 5 January 1968, although it had been gradually scaled back to the point where it consisted only of a daily beach patrol.
 Lieutenant-Commander Phil Hawke, who led the HMAS Lonsdale diving team, later stated, "any chance of finding the prime minister was lost by the Sunday night".

 Aftermath

 Rumours of Holt's disappearance reached the media just over an hour after it occurred, and the first conclusive report was made at about 1:45 pm on Melbourne radio station 3DB.
-Zara Holt was told of her husband's disappearance by Peter Bailey, one of his secretaries.
+Holt's wife Zara was told of the disappearance by Peter Bailey, one of the prime minister's secretaries.

 Memorial service

-A memorial service for Holt was held on 22 December, at St Paul's Cathedral, Melbourne.
+A memorial service for Holt was held on 22 December at St Paul's Cathedral, Melbourne.
 It was led by Tom Thomas, the Dean of Melbourne, with a single eulogy given by Philip Strong, the Anglican Primate of Australia.
 Due to the absence of a body, no prayers of committal were made.
 Within the cathedral were 2,000 attendees, with many thousands more lining the nearby streets and listening through a public-address system.
 Thirty newspaper reporters were given seats, but only one official photographer was allowed, as was a single movie camera at the back of the building.